The Tyrant's Tomb: Release

 The Tyrant's Tomb was first published by Disney-Hyperion as a hardcover in the United States on September 24, 2019, with cover illustration by John Rocco.
 Ebook and audiobook editions were released the same day.
 The audiobook is read by actor Robbie Daymond and published by Listening Library.

-According to Scholastic Press, Rick Riordan's The Tyrant's Tomb has sold nearly 86 million copies.
+According to Scholastic Press, The Tyrant's Tomb has sold nearly 86 million copies.

 According to Publishers Weekly, The Tyrant's Tomb reached its highest rank of 1 on November 18, 2019.
 It was also listed as a 2019 children's bestseller.

 The Barnes & Noble edition of the book was announced to contain exclusive content such as a full poster of one of the scenes in the book as well as diary entries by a female Camp Jupiter "probatio" who investigates an ancient Roman mystery.

 Although many non-English editions used John Rocco's cover art, a few have unique covers by other illustrators.

 On March 7, 2019, the cover and first two chapters of the book were released.

 The book is recommended for ages 9–12.